publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVIII/m__us_usc_t7_s7333.md

         (4) __Adjusted gross income limitation__

-            A person or legal entity that has an average adjusted gross income in excess of the average adjusted gross income limitation applicable under [section 1308–3a(b)(1)(A) of this title][/us/usc/t7/s1308–3a/b/1/A], or a successor provision, shall not be eligible to receive noninsured crop disaster assistance under this section.
+            A person or legal entity that has an average adjusted gross income in excess of the average adjusted gross income limitation applicable under section 1308–3a(b)(1)(A)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, or a successor provision, shall not be eligible to receive noninsured crop disaster assistance under this section.

         (5) __Regulations__